5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 | ATTENTION
 |:--------------
-Don't apply root patches with OpenCore Legacy Patcher after installing macOS Sonoma – it will semi-brick the system.
+Don't apply root patches with OpenCore Legacy Patcher after installing macOS Sonoma – it's not compatible with macOS 14 and will semi-brick the system.
 In this case, boot into Safe Mode (or add `-igvxvesa` to boot-args) and revert the root patches.

 ## Specs